bholloway/resolve-url-loader/readme.md

 Webpack loader that resolves relative paths in url() statements based on the original source file.

-Use in conjunction with the [sass-loader](https://www.npmjs.com/package/sass-loader) and specify your asset url() relative to the `scss` file in question.
-This loader will use the source-map from the SASS compiler to locate the original file and write a more complete path for your asset.
-Subsequent build steps can then locate your asset for processing.
+Use in conjunction with the [sass-loader](https://www.npmjs.com/package/sass-loader) and specify your asset `url()` relative to the `.scss` file in question.

+This loader will use the source-map from the SASS compiler to locate the original `.scss` source file and write a more Webpack-friendly path for your asset.
+The CSS loader can then locate your asset for individual processing.

 ## Usage